joeylockie/lockiemedia/AI_PROJECT_LOG.md

 ## 8. Important Notes / Decisions Made:

+* **Admin-Only UI Elements:** A new class, `admin-only-feature-element`, has been established to control the visibility of UI components that should only be seen by administrators.
 * **Project Rebranding:** The project is now known as the "LockieMedia Personal and Business Management Service" to reflect a broader scope beyond a simple todo list.
 * Admin role is defined in Firestore at `users/{uid}/appData/userSpecificData` within a `profile` map, as `profile: { role: "admin" }`.
 * Feature flags are intended to be read-only in the current iteration of the admin panel (manual changes to Firestore `app_config/feature_flags` or `features.json` still needed for modification by admin, unless `setFeatureFlag` in `featureFlagService.js` is enhanced for admin writes to Firestore, which it now does).